jatofg/nawa/README.md

 * Enforced termination is unsupported (HTTP RH)
 * Some HTTP status codes might be unsupported (HTTP RH)
 * Flushes may be out of order (HTTP RH)
-* Environment information is incomplete and naming partly inconsistent (HTTP RH)
+* Some HTTP headers are missing or wrongly represented in environment (FastCGI RH, blocker)
-* Some things are still untested (blocker)
+* Manual needs to be updated (blocker)

 **Attention!** All environment variables have been renamed in v0.6.
 Please make sure to adapt your apps properly